 You’ll want to borrow the box cutter, circular or hand saw, power drill with a ½” drill auger bit, grinder with cutoff disc or hacksaw, ⅜” adjustable spanner wrench, and locking pliers.

-There is an easy and fast way to set up the foam, and there is a more tedious way that involves measurements.
+There’s an easy and fast way to set up the foam, and there’s a more tedious way that involves measurements.

 You could go the easy way by simply putting the foam together using so you can make a smooth surface to shoot at.